 Street Intersections.
 Insofar as practical, streets shall intersect at right angles, and in no case shall the angle formed by the intersection of two (2) streets be less than 60 degrees.
 Intersections having more than four corners shall be prohibited.
 Adequate land for future intersections and interchange construction needs shall be dedicated.

 3. Deflections.
-When connecting street lines deflect from each other, or when a single street deflects at one point by more than 10 degrees, they shall be connected by a curve with a radius adequate to ensure a sight distance of not less than 500 feet for arterials and 300 feet for collectors and all other streets.
-The City Council may allow greater or lesser sight distances and of such radii as the City Engineer shall determine for special cases.
+When connecting street lines deflect from each other, or when a single street deflects at one point by more than 10 degrees, they shall be connected by a horizontal curve.
+For collector and higher-order streets, the curve radius shall be based on standard engineering methods suitable for the design speed.
+A minimum curve radius of 300 feet shall be provided for all local through streets (with a design speed of 35 mph or less) unless precluded by natural site features such as wetlands, rivers, lakes, bluffs, etc. If precluded by natural site features, the City may allow a horizontal curve with a 100 foot radius on local streets provided that appropriate signage is erected.

 4. Street Intersection Offsets.
 Street intersection jogs shall have a centerline off-set of 150 feet or more when applied to minor streets and service streets.
 In all other cases they shall be avoided.